Restoration-USU/Ecohydraulics/Syllabus/2022_Spring.md

 |----------|-------------------|------|---------------------------|-----------------------------|-----------------------------------------------------------------------------------------------------|
 | Discussion/Workshop     | 10:30 am - 12:20 pm | Wednesday    | F2F in	Life Science Building 225A   - [Zoom Link](https://usu-edu.zoom.us/j/87254201189?pwd=djhBWlE1OXNHdVV0cnkrbGI1QzlBZz09) | Jan 10 - Apr 27,  2022 |  [Joseph Michael Wheaton ](http://joewheaton.org) and [Nicolaas Bouwes](https://www.researchgate.net/profile/Nick_Bouwes)|

-This is a face to face delivery class, and we plan to meet in person at LSB 225A every Wednesday.
-However, we are the midst of a pandemic so we may revert to Zoom.
+This is a face to face delivery class, and we plan to meet in person at LSB 225A every Wednesday if permissible.
+However, we are in the midst of a pandemic (see [student guidelines](https://www.usu.edu/covid-19/communications/students)).
+Stay home if you're sick, have symptoms or have been exposed.
+I will turn on Zoom each time we meet in person to make it easy for you to participate if you are in self-isolation, or quarantine and would like to participate.
+If you are too sick to participate during class, please let me know ahead of time and I can record our class session.

 We have one remote student, and a remote instructor for first month. so we will be using the same [Zoom Link](https://usu-edu.zoom.us/j/87254201189?pwd=djhBWlE1OXNHdVV0cnkrbGI1QzlBZz09) for every class to facilitate their participation.

 We will use the same recurring Link:
 <div align="center">